ShellGoldfish0/the-jsapp/games/index.md

 # Welcome to The Tower

-This is my gaming blog.
-If the build works, you will see this text.
+This is the gaming blog.
+Check out some posts on Destiny 2

 {% for post in site.posts %}
   {% if post.categories contains "games" %}